jrdngr/cargo-sideload/README.md

 ## Options
 - `--force` will force `cargo sideload` to download a new copy of the specified `.crate` files.
   Previous copies of the `.crate` file for that crate will be deleted.

-## Current restrictions
-1. Authentication is currently hardcoded for GitLab's `PRIVATE-TOKEN` header.

 ## Remaining Work
 1. Validate crate file (e.g. ensure it's not just a 404 page)